-The latest chapter in expanding the reach of The UWI in the communities we serve was the creation of the Open Campus in July 2008.
-The Open Campus was created to improve the service to the UWI-12 countries and the underserved communities in residential campus countries that do not have access to the campus-based programmes and to provide flexible learning options.
+The latest chapter in expanding the reach of The UWI in the communities we serve was the creation of the Open Campus (now known as the Global Campus) in July 2008.
+The Campus was created to improve the service to the UWI-12 countries and the underserved communities in residential campus countries that do not have access to the campus-based programmes and to provide flexible learning options.

-The Open Campus Guiding Principles
+The Global Campus Guiding Principles

-The Open Campus of The University of the West Indies is based on the idea that the high-quality university education, research and services available at our institution should be open and available to all people who wish to reach their full potential inside and outside of the Caribbean region.
-The Open Campus will adopt quality teaching and learning experiences, innovative pedagogic design, relevant research and community partnerships to deliver face-to-face, blended and online learning to all of its communities.
+The Global Campus of The University of the West Indies is based on the idea that the highquality university education, research and services available at our institution should be open and available to all people who wish to reach their full potential inside and outside of the Caribbean region.
+The Global Campus will adopt quality teaching and learning experiences, innovative pedagogic design, relevant research and community partnerships to deliver face-toface, blended and online learning to all of its communities.

-The Organisational Structure of the Open Campus
+The Organisational Structure of the Global Campus

-The Open Campus is headed by a Pro Vice-Chancellor and Campus Principal who oversees the operations of the campus.
+The Global Campus is headed by a Pro Vice-Chancellor and Campus Principal who oversees the operations of the campus.
 The campus is comprised of 17 functional units, which have responsibility for the management of the affairs of the campus and the delivery of its programmes and services.
-The UWI Open Campus has administrative offices at Cave Hill, Mona and St. Augustine Campuses and Country Sites throughout the region (a list of Sites and contact information is provided at Appendix B or can be found at www.open.uwi.edu/locations).
-Site Heads in each country manage the Open Campus' affairs for their country.
+The UWI Global Campus has administrative offices at Cave Hill, Mona and St. Augustine Campuses and Country Sites throughout the region (a list of Sites and contact information is provided at Appendix B or can be found at www.open.uwi.edu/locations).
+Site Heads in each country manage the Global Campus' affairs for their country.
 In addition, Site Coordinators manage the distance learning and face-to-face operations at delivery sites.

-CHART 1: THE OPEN CAMPUS ADMINISTRATIVE STRUCTURE
+CHART 1: THE GLOBAL CAMPUS ADMINISTRATIVE STRUCTURE